inn-ctrl/Customer-Churning-Prediction/README.md

 Clean data (missing values, outliers, inconsistencies)

+* Some numeric columns have nulls.
+Since these numbers are very few in comparison, I decided to replace those nulls with the mean of respective columns
+* I performed a few checks to see if there are white spaces and if categorical data makes sense.
+With categorical data, I made the following assumption:

+"Mobile Phone is same as Phone": Even though there are subtle differences in that one can be portable and another stationary, but they are mostly interchangeable terms.
+Since they are devices used to log-in to the e-commerce store, I would assume they are all smartphones in the end.
+So, I went with 'Mobile Phone'.

+"In prefered payment columns, CC same as Credit Card and COD is same as Cash On Delivery".
+So, they were fixed as well.

+"UPI is same as Unified Payment Interface".
+It was removed from abbreviations just to make things consistent.

+* Outliers: There are 4 outliers in 'Tenure column'- a column that shows how long a customer has been with the business.Considering that the e-commerce business is likely to have loyal customers for a longer time compared to others; this is a genuine outlier.
+I decide to keep them since they might provide valuable insights

 Perform EDA using to understand distribution, correlations, and patters (example of KPIs to identify: declining purchase frequency, reduced average spending, average purchase frequency overtime, customer support interaction,  or shifts in shopping preferences,)